open-ch/pyrene/FAQ.md

 ```
 That action is automatically triggered upon a Pyrene release.

 You can also manually trigger a `Kitchensink` deployment in GitHub website, under Actions, Workflows, select `Kitchensink`.
 Click on the `Run workflow` button.
+This manual trigger is possible thanks to the `workflow_dispatch` property in the GitHub Actions file.

 ----